Overview

 • Consider red blood cell transfusion only when defined physiological indicators (including signs and symptoms) are not correctable by other modalities

-• Re-evaluate the patient and measure hemoglobin between EACH unit of blood
+• Reevaluate the patient and measure hemoglobin between each unit ofblood

-• Monitor the change in hemoglobin AND the absolute hemoglobin level
+• Monitor the change in hemoglobin and the absolute hemoglobin level

-• Recommended national benchmarks
+• Follow recommended national benchmarks

 • At least 65% of red blood cell transfusion episodes are single unit